carbon-design-system/carbon-website-archive/src/content/guidelines/typography/overview.md

 ### Weights

-Font weight is an important typographic style that can add emphasis and is used to differentiate content hierarchy.
+Font weight is an important typographic variable that can add emphasis and differentiate content hierarchy.
 Font weight and size pairings must be carefully balanced.
 A bold weight will always have more emphasis than a lighter weight font of the same size.
-However, a lighter weight font can rank hierarchically higher than a bold font if the lighter weight type size is significantly larger than the bold.
+However, a lighter weight font can rank hierarchically higher than a bold font if the lighter weight type size is significantly larger than the bold one.

-We suggest to use IBM Plex Light, Regular, and SemiBold for digital experiences.
-The semibold weight is ideal for section headers, but should not be used for long text..
+We suggest using IBM Plex Light, Regular, and SemiBold for digital experiences.
+The semibold weight is ideal for section headers, but should not be used for long text.

 <type-weight></type-weight>

 ### Italic
-Each weight has an Italic style, which should only be used when you need to emphasize certain words in a sentence (titles of works, technical terms, names of devices, captions).
+Each weight has an italic style, which should only be used when you need to emphasize certain words in a sentence (titles of works, technical terms, names of devices, captions, etc.).

 <type-weight type="italic"></type-weight>

 ## Type Color
-Careful consideration of color maintains quality and recognition for users.
+Type color should be carefully considered.
 Legibility and accessibility are two keys.
-Keep colored type neutral when in paragraphs.
+Keep type color neutral in running text.
 Use primary blue for primary actions.